b4n9z/DeathPulse/README.md

 ```
 ## Features
 - **Health Gain**: Players gain health upon death.
+- **Special Day Boosts**: Configure specific days where players receive extra health upon death.
 - **Health Decrease**: Players can lose health upon death if configured.
+- **Global Death Ignoring and Decreasing**: Use `all` to ignore or decrease health for all death types.
 - **Customizable Messages**: Tailor the messages players receive upon death.
 - **Ignored Death Causes**: Specify certain death causes to ignore.
 - **First Join Health**: Set the health players start with on their first join.